Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Proofs of Theorem A and variations

-\begin{ex} In light of Example~2.3 of Koll\'ar in \cite{Koll} one can see that the power $c_{\infty}$ in Theorem~\ref{hickelsats} cannot be improved: Let $X=\P^n$ and let $m$ be an integer with $2\le m\le n$.
+\begin{ex} In light of the following example due to Masser, Philippon, Brownawell, and Koll\'ar, see \cite[page~578]{Brown} or \cite[Example~2.3]{Koll}, one can see that the power $c_{\infty}$ in Theorem~A cannot be improved: Let $X=\P^n$ and let $m$ be an integer with $2\le m\le n$.
 Consider the $m$ polynomials